Choosing a solicitor

 How can I tell who is a specialist in clinical negligence?

 There are two well-established ‘panels’ (or approved lists) of solicitors who have been assessed and accredited as specialists in clinical negligence: AvMA’s and the Law Society’s.
-These panels are recognised by, among others, the Legal Aid Agency, the NHS Litigation Authority in England and the NHS Wales Shared Services Partnership.
+These panels are recognised by, among others, the Legal Aid Agency, NHS Resolution in England and the NHS Wales Shared Services Partnership.

 To identify an AvMA approved solicitor, look for the AvMA Specialist Clinical Negligence panel logo.